 Advisors/Observers: Teams are encouraged to bring a faculty or staff person as an observer.
 Advisors are welcome to observe all aspects of the event, including judging sessions.
 Advisors cannot assist the team in any way after the team has received business plans and must avoid communicating with the team, on the day of the competition.
 Teams are encouraged to bring an advisor who will be able to provide feedback to the team after the event and assist future teams.

-Outside Contact: Teams may contact outside resources up until 9am on the day of the event.
+Outside Contact: Teams may contact outside resources up until 4pm on Thursday, April 8th.
 However, students may not contact anyone affiliated with the presenting startups (founders, investors, employees, customers, etc.).
 In addition, outside contact is limited by the NDA requirements.
 Outside contact should primarily be used as a source of information on how to assess the companies rather than for assisting you to perform the assessment.
-After 9am on the day of the event, students may not receive help from anyone outside of the team.
+After 4pm on Thursday, April 8th, students may not receive help from anyone outside the team.

-Prize Money: Will either be given in person or mailed after the event to the winning teams.
+Prize Money (subject to change): Will either be given in person or mailed after the event to the winning teams.
 University accounting can take upwards of 8 weeks to process payments and taxes may be withheld, depending on policies at the host university.
-Often a social security number is necessary for processing payment.
+Often, a social security number is necessary for processing payment.

 School Anonymity: Teams may not indicate their school affiliation to the judges during the competition, including but not limited to emblems on clothing, computer bags, etc. Teams are free to tell each other their schools.